420x69x420/devious-plugins/README.md

 PS sry Burak wouldn't let me dev for Storm Client so :c

-PPS I made the API methods with the collaboration of a person named Mokka
+PPS I made the API methods with the collaboration of a person named Mokka and the help of the devious discord